Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter/README.md

 The code is quite simple to use: provide a text file with T, H/(RT), Cp/R and S/R in columns and it will calculate the low temperature and high temperature polynomials, then format a text output compatible with NASA Glenn coefficients formalism.
 It also allows verifying this file integrity (or any other) and plotting the entropy, enthalpy and heat capacity as a function of temperature.

 In details, the code first search for the best temperature limit between low and high temperature to minimize residuals with the two polynomials, then performs a final fitting with a fixed limit.
 At the junction between them, it forces continuity of slopes and values of Cp.
-As Cp is then integrated to obtain H and S, slope continuity with Cp ensures slope continuity with H and S. I'm not sure Cp slope continuity is a mandatory condition regarding NASA standards but I heard that years ago and it's not that difficult to code.
+As Cp is then integrated to obtain H and S, slope continuity with Cp ensures slope continuity its integrals.
+I'm not that sure Cp slope continuity is a mandatory condition regarding NASA standards but I heard that years ago from people having a working experince at NASA and it's not that difficult to code.
 Finally, the code formats data to comply with NASA Glenn Coefficients formalism.
-It generates a text output on Matlab prompat and a txt file.
+It generates a text output on Matlab prompt, a txt file and some fancy output to verify than everything gone smoothly.

 ## Example of code output for carbon dioxide
     CO2               L 7/88C   1O   2    0    0G    200.00   6000.00 1350.00    0 1